Osaka Day Trip From Kyoto: Best Things To Do In Osaka, Japan

 Compared to Kyoto’s tranquil temples, wooden teahouses, and historical charm, Osaka is a city full of contrasts.

-In Osaka, you’ll find the best of both worlds–traditional temples sitting side-by-side with towering skyscrapers and neon lights leading to tranquil Japanese gardens.
+In Osaka, you’ll find the best of both worlds: traditional temples sitting side-by-side with towering skyscrapers and retro-neon lights leading to tranquil Japanese gardens.
+Being the third-largest city in Japan, you already know there’s going to be a ton of stuff to do here.

-Osaka is a great place to shop, with its myriad of malls and department stores.
-It’s also a food lover’s paradise, with its famous street food culture and Michelin-starred restaurants.
+Osaka is a great place to shop, with its myriad of malls, shopping arcades, and department stores.
+It’s also a food lover’s paradise, with endless street food stalls mixed among Michelin-starred restaurants.

 Prior to our trip, I had done a ton of research spanning multiple weeks.
 Yes, you heard it right.
-A few weeks of constant research to learn as much as I could about this foreign country!
+A few weeks of constant research to learn as much as I could about this city!

 That means all the heavy lifting has been done for you, so discovering and deciding on all the things you want to do on your Osaka day trip will be a breeze.